cwchentw/lightweight-cms/content/_index.md

-Welcome to official site of mdcms (Markdown Content Management System).
-If you are new to mdcms, view our articles first.
+Welcome to the official site of Lightweight CMS.
+If you are new to this website publishing software, view our articles first.

-*mdcms is still experimental and evolving.*
+*Lightweight CMS is still experimental and evolving.*

 <!-- Separator. -->
 <div style="padding-top: 25pt;"></div>